 Company logos should be placed top and center on the underside of the PCB.
 Please keep your logo within the dimensions of 10mm x 6mm on the PCB.

 The module number and name must be placed on the tPlace layer.
 They should be centered on the X-axis and the highest point of the text should be 0.7mm from the right edge of the PCB.
-The number and name should be spelled out using the characters of the littleBits font in the Text Font Library.
+The number and name should be spelled out using any vector font.

 Design Rule Check